dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 ### dotnet ef dbcontext scaffold

-Scaffolds a `DbContext` and entity types for a database.
+Generates code for a `DbContext` and entity types for a database.

 Arguments: